TristanSaidi/TristanSaidi.github.io/_posts/2025-05-24-differential-geometry.md

 where the last step follows from the fact that $N(\alpha(t)) \perp \alpha'(t)$.

 ::::: {.theorem-like name="Definition" .unnumbered}
-The \textit{principal curvatures} of a surface $S$ at $p$ are defined to be the \textit{maximum} and \textit{minimum} normal curvatures that an arc-length parameterized curve $\alpha$ can have, where $\alpha(0) = p$.
+The principal curvatures of a surface $S$ at $p$ are defined to be the maximum and minimum normal curvatures that an arc-length parameterized curve $\alpha$ can have, where $\alpha(0) = p$.
 Formally,
 \begin{align*}
 k_1(p) &= \min_{\alpha(0) = p} k_n(0) \\
 k_2(p) &= \max_{\alpha(0) = p} k_n(0).
 \end{align*}
 :::::
-From the principal curvatures, the definitions of \textit{Gaussian} and \textit{mean} curvature arise:
+From the principal curvatures, the definitions of Gaussian and mean curvature arise:

 ::::: {.theorem-like name="Definition" .unnumbered}
-The \textit{Gaussian curvature} of a surface $S$ at $p$ is the product of the principal curvatures,
+The Gaussian curvature of a surface $S$ at $p$ is the product of the principal curvatures,
 \begin{align}
 K(p) = k_1(p)k_2(p)
 \end{align}
-while the \textit{mean} curvature is the mean of the principal curvatures,
+while the mean curvature is the mean of the principal curvatures,
 \begin{align}
 H(p) = \frac{k_1(p) + k_2(p)}{2}.
 \end{align}
 :::::

-For the rest of the blog we'll focus on \textit{Gaussian} curvature.
+For the rest of the blog we'll focus on Gaussian curvature.
 While mean curvature offers a tool for the study of the extrinsic geometry of a surface, it is out of the scope of this blog post.

 To give some grounding for Gaussian curvature: the plane has $K \equiv 0$, the standard 2-sphere has $K \equiv +1$, while the standard pseudosphere has $K \equiv -1$.
-But a key question arises: \textit{how were those quantities computed?} It's not clear how to solve the minimization problem required to compute the principal curvatures.
+But a key question arises: how were those quantities computed?
+It's not clear how to solve the minimization problem required to compute the principal curvatures.
 But if we study $\mathrm{I\!I}_p$ a little more, we'll find that it has the ingredients to allow us to compute $k_1$ and $k_2$ directly from a local chart $X$!
 Recall
 \begin{align*}
 k_1(p) &= \min_{\alpha(0) = p} k_n(0) \\
 &= \min_{\alpha(0) = p} \Bigl\langle N(p), \alpha''(0) \Bigr\rangle.